Cobb County DUI Lawyers

 A trial court can waive the ignition interlock requirement if the court determines that it would impose a financial hardship on the driver.
 If the driver opts to waive the ignition interlock requirement, the driver is not eligible for a 6-month permit until after the first year of the suspension.

-License Revocation (third offense within 5 years)
+License Revocation for a Cobb DUI conviction (third offense within 5 years)

 (measured from the dates of previous arrests for which DUI convictions were obtained to the date of the current arrest for which a DUI conviction is obtained)